microsoft/vscode-dev-containers/CONTRIBUTING.md

    1. For example, `java` becomes `java-postgres`.
 2. Create a new `docker-compose.yml` file.
    1. Add the existing `Dockerfile` to the `docker-compose` as an `app`.
 This will be the Dev Container where your code gets executed.
-   2. Add the definition for database to the `docker-compose`, version tagging it or using the `latest`.
-We don't use custom images for databases, as this is generally not needed.
+   2. Add the definition for the database to the `docker-compose`, version tagging it or using the `latest`.
+Most usage scenarios don't require custom images for the database.
    3. It will likely be necessary to network the containers so that the `app` can connect to the `db`.
 This can normally be done by adding the following to the `app` definition:

     ```yaml